List of countries and dependencies by population: Method

 Figures used in this chart are based on the most up-to-date estimates or projections by the national census authority, where available, and are usually rounded off.
 Where updated national data are not available, figures are based on the estimates or projections for 2024 by the Population Division of the United Nations Department of Economic and Social Affairs.

 Because the compiled figures are not collected at the same time in every country, or at the same level of accuracy, the resulting numerical comparisons may create misleading conclusions.
 Furthermore, the addition of figures from all countries may not equal the world total.

 Areas that form integral parts of sovereign states, such as the countries of the United Kingdom, are counted as part of the sovereign states concerned.
 Not included are other entities that are not sovereign states, such as the European Union, (Note: The European Union is a sui generis supranational union whose sovereign members delegate to it by treaty certain powers that are often exercised by sovereign states.
 Its combined population has been estimated at 447,319,916 on 1 January 2020, and it would be ranked 3rd if it were included in the list.
 It has % of the world's population — see "Eurostat-Tables, Graphs and Maps Interface（TGM）table") and independent territories that do not have permanent populations, such as the Chagos Archipelago and various countries' claims to Antarctica.

 Sovereign states and dependencies by population

-Note: A numbered rank is assigned to the 193 member states of the United Nations, plus the two observer states to the United Nations General Assembly.
+Note: A numbered rank is assigned to the 193 member states of the United Nations, plus the 2 observer states to the United Nations General Assembly.
 Dependent territories and constituent countries that are parts of sovereign states are not assigned a numbered rank.
-In addition, sovereign states with limited recognition are included, but not assigned a number rank.
+In addition, sovereign states with limited recognition are also included, but not assigned a numbered rank.